-The moment you turn on the camera, it will take about 3.1 seconds for it turn on, focus, and take a photo.
+The moment you turn on the camera, it will take about 3.1 seconds for it to turn on, focus, and take a photo.
 The autofocus lags a bit as it takes 0.25-seconds to focus on a subject.
-As for continuous shooting, it is only available in JPG format but can take 6.2fps for up to 10 shots at a time.
+As for continuous shooting, it is only available in JPEG format but can take 6.2fps for up to 10 shots at a time.
 Putting the camera to shoot in RAW will slow down the camera, even with a fast memory card, as you will have to wait a few seconds after each shot.

 At f/1.8, each picture has 2,521 lines with a strong 20MP image sensor.
 If you turn down the aperture, each picture will become clearer with 2,970 lines at f/2.8.
 But once you hit f/11, it is best to avoid this aperture as it reduces the quality with 1,897 lines.

 There is no 4K video but the camera does record at 1080p at 30 or 60fps which gives you a clear resolution.
 It is also impressive how it is able to change focal points as the scene changes.
 But the audio isn’t the best as it can sound a bit distant and hollow.

 Comparing the SeaLife DC2000 is only fair when comparing to another waterproof camera.
 Here we look at the Olympus Tough TG-5.
 This rugged adventure camera from Olympus offers a decent image resolution, high-quality video resolution, and a fast continuous shooting for almost half the price of the SeaLife DC2000.